wp-plugins/category-country-aware/readme.txt

 &nbsp;

-**Techies and developers only: extensions and adding functionality using actions, filters and shortcodes**
+**For developers and coders: extensions and adding functionality via actions, filters and shortcodes**

 A **later** release of this plugin will enable you to add functionality through your own filters, actions and shortcodes.
 An extension will also be released to give you an idea of the type of functionality you can add (see CCA website for details).